• Skip to primary navigation

 Instructions

-• Combine: Add the butter, milk, creme fraiche/sour cream, grated garlic clove, freshly grated nutmeg, salt, and pepper to taste.
+• Combine: Add butter, warm milk, sour cream, grated garlic cloves, freshly grated nutmeg, salt, and pepper to taste.
 You can adjust the milk quantity to your liking.
 Start with 2 or 3 tablespoons and add more for a thinner consistency.
 Serve hot.

 Notes